JonesyJava/student-workbook/src/reflections/wk1/03-day.md

 # Day 3 - Week 1
 ## Bootstrap Intro
 Started Bootstrap today.
 We went over containers, rows, columns, and how to organize our webpages within a grid format.
 We also went through and recreated the cool-site page, but this time it was with bootstrap.
+In the afternoon, we worked on some projects with bootstrap.
+I completed two projects, the Smiley Challenge and the Two Grid Tricks Challenge.
+Both projects are linked below.

 ## What is your favorite tip that you think is the most beneficial to improving your design?
 My favorite tip I found beneficial was that you can add portions of your CSS within the class tag while utilizing bootstrap.